Everglades National Park Florida, USA Travel Guide

 These steps assist you in settling quickly.

 The U.S. Does not have a federal value-added tax (VAT) or national sales tax refund program for tourists.
-Florida has a state sales tax that is not refundable for tourists.
+Florida has a state sales tax that happens to be not refundable for tourists.

-Being prepared with the right gear elevates your experience.
+Being made with the right gear elevates your experience.

 For sun protection.